alex-shpak/hugo-book/README.md

 # (Optional) Set Google Analytics if you use it to track your website.
 # Always put it on the top of the configuration file, otherwise it won't work
 googleAnalytics = "UA-XXXXXXXXX-X"

+# (Optional) If you provide a Disqus shortname, comments will be enabled on
+# pages.
+# disqusShortname = "my-site"

 # (Optional) Set this to true if you use capital letters in file names
 disablePathToLower = true